pinot-contrib/pinot-docs/README.md

 description: >-
   Apache Pinot is a real-time distributed OLAP datastore purpose-built for low-latency, high-throughput analytics, and perfect for user-facing analytical workloads.
-This page introduces Pinot, highlighting its strengths.
+This page introduces Pinot, highlight
 ---

 # Introduction